CONTRAINDICATION: DUPIXENT is contraindicated in patients with known

 immunization guidelines prior to initiating DUPIXENT.
 Avoid use of live vaccines in patients treated with

-- Atopic dermatitis: The most common adverse reactions (incidence ≥1%) in
+- Atopic dermatitis: The most common adverse reactions (incidence ≥1% at Week 16) in adult

 patients are injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus,

-other herpes simplex virus infection, dry eye, and eosinophilia.
-The safety profile in pediatric patients
+other herpes simplex virus infection, and dry eye.
+The safety profile in children and adolescents through

-long-term safety profile of DUPIXENT ± TCS in pediatric patients observed through Week 52 was
+long-term safety profile of DUPIXENT in adolescents and children observed through Week 52 was consistent

-consistent with that seen in adults with atopic dermatitis, with hand-foot-and-mouth disease and skin
+with that seen in adults with atopic dermatitis.

 - Asthma: The most common adverse reactions (incidence ≥1%) are injection site reactions,